mnursey/Real-Time-Car-Audio-Emitter/README.md

 The only parameter which can be adjusted at realtime is `engine_speed` using the GUI slider, the rest of the parameters can be adjusted within the code.
 The GUI slider is displayed using the PyGame library.

-As a reference of the sound of audio we're trying to acheive this YouTube video by Aaron Smith 1975 is a good refernce.
+As a reference of the audio we're trying to achieve this YouTube video by Aaron Smith 1975 is a good refernce.

 https://youtu.be/G9QmB2Kjhpc